hlapp/wirelesstags-js/README.md

 information, a loop can be started with `tag.startUpdateLoop()`, and stopped by `tag.stopUpdateLoop().

+### Examples

+See the `examples/` directory for basic demonstrations of how the library can be used.

 ## How to support

 Aside from reporting issues and contributing pull requests, if you